-To summarize, our contributions are three-fold: (1) We incorporate the large language models into multi-modality systems, utilizing instruction tuning to maximize the use of the knowledge and inferential abilities of these pre-trained language models for intricate visual grounding tasks.
-(2) We design the cycle training of referring expressions, satisfying the requirements of paired referring expression datasets for the large model training, both in quantity and quality.
-(3) We assess the superior performance of ViLaM in public general datasets, and demonstrate its generalization in medical datasets.
-Besides, we observe the excellent zero-shot capability of the proposed method, suggesting the potential application of ViLaM in the medical field.
-Our code is public at \url{https://github.com/AnonymGiant/ViLaM}
+To summarize, our contributions are four-fold: (1) We design the cycle training, enhancing the consistency between visual localization and referring expressions, and satisfying the requirements of paired visual grounding datasets for the large model training, both in quantity and quality.
+(2) Incorporating the LLMs with abundant instructions, multi-tasks of visual grounding are supported in the ViLaM and participate in the joint training, enhancing the capabilities of visual grounding and generalization.
+(3) We assess the performance of ViLaM in extensive public datasets with multi-tasks, demonstrating its superior capabilities of visual grounding.
+Besides, the generalization of ViLaM is verified under the open-set or few-shot seniors, especially in cross-domain, such as the medical field.
+(4) To foster and empower the community, we contribute a visual grounding dataset with multi-tasks annotations.
+The dataset and our code are public.